 S Corps are still a very popular with small businesses.
 Just over half (50.5%) of all small businesses in the U.S. with at least one employee are S-Corps.

 Where Is The Money Coming From?

 The most recent NSBA survey found that about a third of small businesses who responded reported no need to borrow money or expend extra capital during the previous year (2017).
 Another third reported using revenue from the business to expand or do whatever else they needed to do, and similar numbers indicated the use of a business credit card in the mix.
 (Respondents could indicate more than one source of financing during the year.)

 Roughly a third indicated a bank or credit union loan of some sort.
 13% borrowed from friends or family, 12% received some sort of extended credit from vendors, and 3% managed to secure “Angel Investors.”
 There were miscellaneous variations if you’d like to read the rest of it – it’s quite interesting for a table of numbers.

 By the Numbers:

 That’s business success.
-The numbers when it comes to business failures are much more consistent.
+When it comes to business failures, the numbers are much more consistent.
 82 percent of businesses that fail do so because of cash flow problems.
 That’s a big deal, my friend.
 That offsets a whole lot of other business loan statistics.

 Why Do Entrepreneurs Take Out Business Loans?